Al-Mukhayzin: History

 Al-Mukhayzin was a Bedouin settlement established in the 19th century.

-During the Ottoman period, it was inhabited the Bedouin tribe of 'Arab al-Wahidat (عرب الوحيدات).
+During the Ottoman period, it was inhabited by the 'Arab al-Wahidat (عرب الوحيدات).
 These nomadic people depended on livestock, transportation, and basic agriculture for survival.
 Due to their transient lifestyle and modest material possessions, their presence has left only faint marks in the archaeological record.

 In 1838, el-Mukhaizin was noted as a Muslim village in the Gaza district.

-Al-Mukhayzin is mentioned as the southern limit reached by the displaced Bedouin tribe al-Wuḥaydī after mid-nineteenth-century pacification campaigns led by the fellāḥīn of Bani Malik and Abu Ghosh.
+Al-Mukhayzin is mentioned as the southern limit reached by the displaced al-Wuḥaydī after mid-nineteenth-century pacification campaigns led by the fellāḥīn of Bani Malik and Abu Ghosh.
 These efforts marked the stabilization of the frontier west of Jerusalem and the reassertion of settled agriculture in the region.

 In 1882, the PEF's Survey of Western Palestine noted at Khurbet el Mukheizin: "A large well and birkeh (=artificial pool), of masonry.
 Several ruined cisterns and a few scattered stones."